Contrast-Security-OSS/docs/content/developer/sdk/java/ContrastJenkinsPlugin.md

 ## Use The Plugin

 You can view the plugin code in Contrast's [Github repository](https://github.com/Contrast-Security-OSS/contrast-jenkins-plugin).
-Go to the **Configure System** page under **Manage Jenkins** to find a new Contrast TeamServer profiles section.
+In the Jenkins dashboard, go to **Manage Jenkins** in the left sidebar and select the **Configure System** page to find a new Contrast TeamServer profiles section.

 <!-- The plugin can be found here on the Jenkins repository. -->